HooveSec/CompaniesHiringForSpace/README.md

 # See some of my projects
-- Awesome Space Articles to Read
+- Awesome Space Articles to Read (Very WIP)
-- Awesome Space Videos to Watch
+- Awesome Space Videos to Watch (Very WIP)
-- Awesome Space Blogs/Social Media to follow
+- Awesome Space Blogs/Social Media to follow (Very WIP)
-- Awesome Space Jobs
+- Awesome Space Jobs (Halfway Complete)
-- Awesome Space Internships
+- Awesome Space Internships Very WIP)
-- Awesome Space Skillbridges (U.S Military Internships)
+- Awesome Space Skillbridges (U.S Military Internships) (WIP)

 # Motivation :penguin:
 As someone in this space (ha) I always hear how can I get into the space indusutry as a security engineer, satellite  engineer, IT, etc. I want to provide some resources of stuff that has helped me prepare/develop into this career field